'Doctor Zhivago' musical brings epic love story to Broadway

 It is also a musical adaptation of the book which will add a different dimension to the character.
 With music by two-time Grammy winner Lucy Simon, it has original songs with lyrics by Tony nominee Michael Korie and Emmy nominee Amy Powers.

 "I'm a huge romantic, so playing what is arguably one of the most famous love stories of the 20th century is the stuff of dreams," he said.
-"You honor what has gone before you, and you put your own flavor to it as well."
+"You honour what has gone before you, and you put your own flavour to it as well."

 "It is truly a very important novel, perhaps one of the most important novels ever written," said McAnuff.
 "It punched a hole in the Iron Curtain."